The Dynamic Archive-Conference

 All of the partners of this cooperation have invited presenters to the conference.

-Further participants: Tania Prill (Professor for Typography, HfK), Asli Serbest (Professorin for Temporal Spaces, HfK), Markus Walthert (one of the Directors of the Studio for Digital Media, HfK) an Lennart Klein.
+Further participants: Tania Prill (Professor for Typography, HfK), Asli Serbest (Professorin for Temporal Spaces, HfK), Markus Walthert (one of the Directors of the Studio for Digital Media, HfK), Jan Charzinski and Lennart Klein.

 With contributions from: